Tagalog people: Goldworking

-Goldworking in particular is of considerable significance among the Tagalogs, gold (Sp. oro) was mentioned in 228 entries in Vocabulario de la Lengua Tagala.
-In 16th Century Tagalog region, the region of Paracale (modern-day Camarines Norte) was noted for its abundance in gold.
-Paracale is connected to the archipelago's main entrepot, Manila, through the Tayabas province and Pila, Laguna.
+Goldworking in particular is of considerable significance among the Tagalogs.
+Gold (in Spanish, oro) was mentioned in 228 entries in Vocabulario de la lengua tagala.
+In the 16th-century Tagalog region, the region of Paracale (modern-day Camarines Norte) was noted for its abundance in gold.
+Paracale is connected to the archipelago's largest port, Manila, through the Tayabas province and Pila, Laguna.

 The Tagalog term for gold, still in use today, is ginto.
 The craftsman who works on metal is called panday bakal (metalsmith), but those who specialize in goldworks are called panday ginto (goldsmith).